$P$-Partition Generating Function Equivalence of Naturally Labeled Posets: Preliminaries

 Since $P$ is naturally labeled, if elements $a$ and $b$ form a descent in a linear extension of $P$, then $a$ and $b$ must both lie in the same $P_i$ for some $i$.
 This means that no linear extension of $P$ has a descent in the locations $n_1$, $n_1 + n_2$, \dots, $n_1+n_2+ \dots + n_{k-1}$.
-For any other possible descent location $r$, let $I$ be an ideal of $P$ of size $r$ containing an element whose label $x$ is as large as possible.
+For any other $r \in [n-1]$, let $I$ be an ideal of $P$ of size $r$ containing an element whose label $x$ is as large as possible.
 Since $I$ is not an ordinal summand of $P$, some minimal element $y$ of $P \setminus I$ is not greater than $x$ in $P$.
 Then $(I \cup \{y\}) \setminus \{x\}$ is also an ideal of $P$ of size $r$, so we must have $y < x$ by our choice of $I$.
 Hence there is a linear extension of $P$ with a descent in location $r$ (that begins with the elements of $I$ ending with $x$, followed by $y$).

 Since we can determine all possible descent sets of linear extensions of $P$ from the expansion of $\KP$ in the fundamental basis by Theorem~\ref{L Expansion}, we can thereby determine $k$ and all $n_i=|P_i|$ from $\KP$.

 To get $K_{P_i}(\mathbf{x})$ from $\KP$, note that linear extensions of $P$ can be broken up into $k$ parts: the first $n_1$ elements form a linear extension of $P_1$, the next $n_2$ elements form a linear extension of $P_2$, and so on.
 Then define $\pi_i \colon \QSym_n \rightarrow \QSym_{n_i}$ by